Multilingual portals

 Title

-The title is written in the "<title>" tag of each portal page.
+The title is written in the <title> tag of the individual portal pages.

 Multilingualism

 Opens a dialog where the title can be edited in the portal languages.
-The multilingual title cannot be connected to global language constants in meta tags.
+The multilingual title cannot be linked to global language constants in meta tags.

 Enter the corresponding term in each of the languages.